Home

 Checking Formulas

-Another common cause of an unbalanced balance sheet is errors in formulas.
-Check all of the formulas used in your balance sheet calculations to ensure that they are accurate and up-to-date.
-This includes formulas for calculating assets, liabilities, and equity.
+Another common reason for an unbalanced balance sheet is errors in formulas.
+Ensure that all formulas used in your balance sheet calculations are accurate and up-to-date.
+For a more detailed understanding, read our guide on Why Is My Balance Sheet Not Balancing.

 Consulting an Accountant